Emotional Intelligence in the Workplace

 - Optimism: Seeing the upside in events

 The following includes some more details about social awareness:

-- Empathy: Sensing others’ emotions, understanding their perspectives, and taking active interest in their concerns
+- Empathy: Sensing others’ emotions, then understanding their perspectives, and taking active interest in their concerns

 - Organizational awareness: Reading the currents, decision networks, and politics at the organizational level